chireia/nature-buddies/README.md

 - [x] Setup React Router
 - [x] Create default layouts for login and authenticated user
 - [x] Create the login interface integrated with Auth0
-- [ ] Setup MirageJs as local simulated backend 🕘
+- [x] Setup MirageJs as local simulated backend
-- [ ] Create the Plants/Herbs CRUD with Formik and Yup
+- [ ] Create the Plants/Herbs CRUD with Formik and Yup 🕘
 - [ ] Create the Dashboard
-- [ ] Do fancy things ✨
+- [ ] Enhance with optional requirements ✨

 ### Let's code!